Sign-SGD via Parameter-Free Optimization: Brief Literature Review and Contributions

 \subsection{Contributions}

-In light of the literature, we present the main directions of this study.
-Our goal is to provide the parameter-free \textsc{Sign-SGD} method that achieves a convergence rate comparable to that offered by optimal stepsize tuning \eqref{eq:optimal_sign_step}.
-To accomplish this, we propose a novel mechanism for estimators compared to existing approaches.
+We propose a novel mechanism for estimators compared to existing approaches.
 Instead of the classic $\|x^0 - x^*\|$ and $M$ hyperparameters in \eqref{eq:optimal_sgd_step}, we aim to gain the tolerance to $f(x^0) - f(x^*)$ and $L_\infty$ from \eqref{eq:optimal_sign_step}.
 We now outline our contributions.

-$\bullet$ We propose two versions of parameter-free \textsc{Sign-SGD}. \begin{enumerate} \item [(a)] The first approach encompasses the idea of finding a constant stepsize that is sufficiently close to the desired value.
-We employ an additional grid search scheme that increases the number of required iterations by only a double-logarithmic factor.
-This approach enables us to obtain near-optimal convergence estimates without any knowledge of the problem parameters. \item [(b)] The second method provides the technique of per-iteration stepsize tuning.
-This involves the choice of $L_\infty$ and $f(x^0) - f(x^*)$ estimators at each iteration of the method, using information about the gradient at the current point.
-This approach is natural in practice, since it does not require any additional searches and launches of the algorithm.

-\end{enumerate} As the base point, we consider all these approaches utilizing exact gradient oracles.\\ $\bullet$ We extend our analysis to several practical applications.
-Specifically, we study algorithms that use stochastic gradient methods and operate in a distributed setting.
-In this way, we theoretically cover two primary setups in which \textsc{Sign-SGD} is used.
-The lack of stochastic analysis often presents a significant drawback in parameter-free optimization.
-Our work addresses this limitation and introduces a novel method for stepsize adaptation in a stochastic setting.\\ $\bullet$ We provide a comprehensive theoretical analysis of the proposed methods and establish convergence guarantees.
-In our theoretical setup, we consider a convex and smooth objective function.\\ $\bullet$ We demonstrate the competitiveness of our methods in practical applications, such as LLM and ViT training.
-Additionally, we introduce an enhanced variant of our second method that incorporates momentum, significantly improving its effectiveness in practice.